LaunchCodeEducation/linux/content/package-manager/walkthrough/package-searching/index.md

 ## Using the Internet

 In order to use `apt search` you have to already know the package name, or luck into guessing some part of the description of a package.
 This is not always possible.
-Regularly you will find new packages when researching how to accomplish some task in Linux.
+Regularly you will find new packages when researching how to accomplish any given task in Linux.

 ### Searching for Terminal Text Editors

 You know the task you want to accomplish, so you can leverage the internet to discover packages/tools that can assist you in your task.

-We know we want to edit files from the terminal in Ubuntu.
-So let's go to a search engine and search for it:
+You know you want to edit files from the terminal in Ubuntu.
+So pull up a search engine and search for it:

 `ubuntu terminal text editors`

 ![alt-text](pictures/search-engine-terminal-text-editors.png)

-You may want to check out a couple of different results, but mainly we are on a discovery mission, so I'll just focus on the first article for now: [Exploring Text Editors in Ubuntu 20.04 - ByteXD](https://bytexd.com/exploring-the-text-editors-in-ubuntu-20-04/).
+You may want to check out a couple of different results, but you are mainly on a discovery mission, so just focus on the first article for now: [Exploring Text Editors in Ubuntu 20.04 - ByteXD](https://bytexd.com/exploring-the-text-editors-in-ubuntu-20-04/).

 It's an article with the date of Oct 23, 2021.
 Pretty quick read, just mentioning some terminal text editors this specific author has heard of including both terminal (CLI) and graphical (GUI).